-In addition to the above programme of study, candidates must complete Postgraduate Induction which takes place during the week beginning September 12, 2022.
+In addition to the above programme of study, candidates must complete Postgraduate Induction which takes place over three or four days in September prior to the start of class..

 Learning Ethos

 This Masters programme places a strong emphasis on participative learning.
 At a personal level, the course addresses the integration of academic and practice-based learning, with a focus on growth in self-understanding as well as personal, relational, and spiritual development.
 Course work includes group sessions, lectures, presentations, and interactive seminars.
 While core classes in Pastoral Theology are normally on Thursdays and Fridays, candidates may be required to attend lectures and seminars that are offered outside these times (e.g., postgraduate seminar courses which frequently take place on Wednesdays).